rahul-verma/arjuna/docs/source/faq.rst

         --link /abc/def/root/linked

 The path can also be a relative path.
-Arjuna will consider it relative to the root of parent Arjuna project.
+Arjuna will consider it **relative to the current directory**.

 For example, let's consider the following directory structre:
     * Linked project: /abc/def/root/linked
     * Parent project: /abc/def/xyz/parent

-In the above case Linked project path can be passed as **../../root/linked**.
+In the above case Linked project path can be passed as **root/linked**, if current working directory is **/abc/def**

 With this linking, following will happen automatically:
     * Configurations